kailash-manasarovar/statement/docs/timeline/2023/july.md

 ![ana](../../content/images/fake-accounts/GZ69WCMXQAEQdzB.png)

 - I saw a whole range of these pictures of Ana which are undoubtedly easily to come across if you can be bothered to look.
-You could ask her too, of course.
+- You could ask her too, of course.

 ### Mortadelo y Filemón

-- Pictures of two cartoon men, Mortadelo y Filemón, I understood to reference the trumpet teacher and Domingo as crashing fools.
+- I see pictures of two cartoon men, Mortadelo y Filemón.
+- I understood them to reference the trumpet teacher and Domingo as crashing fools.
 - It turns out that around this time the cartoonist died so that was in keeping with the times and, perhaps, was not related intentionally.

 ![mortadella and filemon](../../content/images/mortadella-and-f.jpg)